 Egg donation is a form of fertility treatment in which a donor anonymously gives her eggs to an infertile woman to help her create a family of her own.

 There are many reasons why a woman may need to use donor eggs to have a baby.
 For the majority, this is due to maternal age.
-There are some unfortunate women who suffer from an early menopause or who cannot use their own eggs due illness.
+There are some unfortunate women who suffer from early menopause or who cannot use their own eggs due to illness.

 All women are born with 1–2 million potential eggs (in the form of ovarian follicles) which slowly run out over time until the menopause.

 Egg donors need to meet the following criteria set out by the Human Fertilisation & Embryology Authority (HFEA) and London Egg Bank:

 Both ovaries intact

 Untreated polycystic ovarian disease

 Make a real difference to another woman’s life.
 Your generosity will give another woman the chance of having a family of her own.
 Be part of something bigger.
 Apply today.